elisabethkoert/FEATHER/docs/User-Guide/How-FEATHER-Works.md

 ## Where your results actually get saved

 Every user has their own results folder, so that multiple people can analyse the same animal without overwriting each other's work.
-FEATHER builds this location automatically from three pieces of information that get set once per MATLAB session (in your `startup.m`, see [[Getting Started – Installation & Toolbox Setup|User-Guide-Getting-Started]]):
+FEATHER builds this location automatically from three pieces of information that get set once per MATLAB session (in your `startup.m`, see [Getting Started – Installation & Toolbox Setup](./Getting-Started.md)):

 - **who is running the analysis** (your initials/user ID),
 - **who performed the animal experiment** (the experimenter's initials),